A Healthy Choice

 While some found resolve in lower blood pressure, cholesterol and weight, others noticed significant improvement with their diabetes – something Shirley Nanod is quite familiar with.

-Besides diabetes, Nanod also suffered from hypertension, and admitted the first week of dietary change was the hardest.
+Besides diabetes, Nanod also suffered from hypertension, got treatments for hypertension, and admitted the first week of dietary change was the hardest.

 “I love coffee, and I had to give that up,” she said.
 “I went through one week of caffeine withdrawals.
 I also really like meat – we couldn’t eat anything with a face.”

 Nanod said she was always more busy than active, and added walking into her daily routine.
 She lost 16 pounds in one month, and noticed a significant drop in blood pressure and cholesterol, as well.